omahoito/definitions/codeconventions.md

 ## Java
 - Use four spaces for indentation.
 Tabs must not be used.
 - If methods need to return empty values use `Optional` instead of nulls.
+- Use `Optional` also for parameters whose value can be missing; this makes it explicit.
 - Return empty collections instead of nulls.
 - Use assertions like `this.bar = Objects.requireNonNull(bar);` to set potentially null value.
 Or `org.springframework.util.Assert.*`
 - Do not add unnecessary `if (foo == null)` checks.
 Trust conventions!